Jaywalking: Italy

 Pedestrians are allowed to cross a street without any recognised crossing point only if there are no zebra crossings within a range of 100 m, but they should be careful anyway.
 If pedestrians cross a street at a crosswalk, drivers must yield.

 Walking on highways (autostrade) and main suburban roads (strade extraurbane principali) is always forbidden.

 Netherlands

-There is no concept of jaywalking in the Netherlands, so it is not an offence.
+There is no concept of jaywalking in the Netherlands' traffic laws, so it is not an offence as such.
+Without zebra stripes, pedestrians must yield (to traffic crossing their path, not to turning traffic on their path), but at a zebra, road traffic must slow down and yield as soon as pedestrians seem about to cross.

 Poland

 Jaywalking is an offence.
 One must cross only at recognised crossing points if there is one within 100 m (including pedestrian tunnels and footbridges).
 Otherwise, regular roads may be crossed with due care.
 Crossing dual carriageways (except motorways) is allowed only outside towns.
 Crossing tram and train tracks that are separate and parallel to street is always prohibited.
 Crossing on red lights is prohibited and considered to be an offence.
 According to regulations of "Prawo o Ruchu Drogowym" (Traffic Regulations Act) crossing the road outside the pedestrian crossing is allowed only if it does not endanger traffic safety or obstruct traffic.
 The pedestrian is not obliged to give priority to vehicles and should follow the shortest line to the opposite edge of the road, perpendicular to the road axis.
 Crossing the track separated from the road is only allowed in designated locations.